-with a 21-30 mph speed limit.
-A further 45% of all road accidents reported centre and along main A roads, this aligns with the concentration of comin South Ayrshire occurred on roads with a 51-60mph speed limit.
-76% all muter flows previously discussed.
-In the 5 year period, 2 collisions ocreported road collisions in South Ayrshire occurred on single carriageways. curred in South Ayrshire that resulted in the fatality of a pedestrian, one in Of these single carriageway accidents, the majority, 48%, occurred away Girvan and one in Ayr.
-In the same period there are no recorded cyclists from junctions while 30%, occurred at 'T' or staggered junctions.
+45% of all road collisions reported in South Ayrshire occurred on roads with a 21-30 mph speed limit.
+A further 45% of all road accidents reported occurred on roads with a 51-60mph speed limit.
+76% all reported road collisions in South Ayrshire occurred on single carriageways.
+Of these single carriageway accidents, the majority, 48%, occurred away from junctions while 30%, occurred at 'T' or staggered junctions.

-The following maps show the number of road collisions involving a pedestrian or cyclist and any vehicle type from 2016-2020 that was
+The following maps show the number of serious or fatal road collisions involving a pedestrian or cyclist and any vehicle type between 2016-2020.
+It should be noted that collisions are assumed to be under-reported.